 RCE Stettiner Haff

-Competence Center for Education for Sustainable Development, United Nations University
+Regional Center of Expertise on Education for Sustainable Development, United Nations University

-About the Regional Competence Centres of the United Nations University:
+About the Regional Centers of Expertise of the United Nations University

 RCEs work on an interdisciplinary basis and promote cooperation between universities, schools, civil society organisations and companies (multi-stakeholder approach).

 The cooperation is based on a common vision of education for sustainable development.
 This vision focuses on regional problems and challenges in the context of education, sustainability and regional development.

 Each RCE bundles the activities of the actors and is responsible for the appropriate use of financial resources; there is no UN funding.

 4 regional anchoring

 The RCEs support the development and expansion of ESD activities in their region.
 They are guided by the fields of action of the World Programme of Action on ESD and the UN sustainability goals.